aadityathapa/calories-per-pound/README.md

 # calories-per-pound
-Calories per pound is a data analytics project done collaboratively by me and my brother to figure out budget plans on food based in the UK specially the TESCO supermarket
+Calories per pound is a data analytics project to figure out budget plans on food based in the UK specially the TESCO supermarket.